-I felt badly that perhaps the chicken has been plucked for this artwork, though happy the chicken would not go to waste in this community where free range chickens are part of many family meals.
+I felt terrible that perhaps the chicken had been plucked for this artwork, though happy the chicken would not go to waste in this community where free-range chickens are part of many family meals.

-There are 365 churches in Cholula alone and each house has a shrine in this deeply devout and loving community.
+There are 365 churches in Cholula alone, and each house has a shrine in this deeply devout and loving community.